open-make/RHardware-minimaltemplate/40_prototyping/04_hardware/Product_design_main_info.md

 The hardware is divided into different parts, each part is described  with its own manufacturing and assembly manual.

+The final assembly (and disassembly) guides are : in the 01_docs folder /below /at URL:

-This document presents the overall design, once the parts are put together.
+This  file  presents an overview of the design, somthing like a summary of the strucutral architecture of the hardware.

+## Mechanical design summary

-## Electrical design
+## Electrical design summary

-## Firmware/Software
+## Firmware/Software summary

 Code is developed independently at [URL].